MSc in Biomedical Informatics (by Coursework)

 Prerequisite(s): Nil

-This module provides an introduction to the basic and advanced principles of scientific research methods from literature review to designing research questions with a focus on clinical research informatics.
+This course provides an introduction to the basic and advanced principles of scientific research methods from literature review to designing research questions with a focus on clinical research informatics.
 Topics covered include the scientific theory of research, study methodology design as well as qualitative and quantitative research methods and designing a research questions.
 Students will be provided with a practical approach to designing clinical research, clinical trial administration as well as types of health registries and records.

 BMI5110 - Molecular Informatics